5 Best Things To Do In Sydney

 There might be better options for a beach visit in Sydney but if you want to experience the real movie-like atmosphere with surfers, lifeguards, bikini girls, and bodybuilders, give a try to iconic Bondi.
 And if you get tired of the buzz, there is a nice grassy lawn next to the beach, great for an afternoon picnic or you can stroll around the area and stop and grab a coffee or a bite to eat.

 The only drawback is the distance from the city center.
-To get there, use public transport (bus goes from Circular Quay, and it takes approximately 45min) or take a taxi.
+To get there, use public transport (bus goes from Circular Quay, and it takes approximately 45min), take a taxi or rent a car.